andremmfaria/rexis/README.md

 docker compose down
 ```

-5. **Persistent data**:
-PostgreSQL data is stored in a Docker volume named `pgdata` and will persist between restarts.
+5. Persistent data: PostgreSQL data is stored in a Docker volume named `pgdata` and persists between restarts.

 6. **Verify DB connection from app** (optional):
   - DB connection parameters are read from `config/settings.toml` (`[db]` section) and secrets in `config/.secrets.toml`.